 - 16. The program will provide funding for reclamation, decommissioning and repurposing of the coal assets.
-Both brownfield (e.g., repowering using renewable energy on an existing site) and greenfield (e.g., new green or energy efficient buildings that result in GHG reduction and meet strict international standards on an existing site) alternatives can be considered for repurposing depending on location and feasibility of potential alternatives.
-Under repurposing, repowering, using existing or innovative technologies, will be a major area of support.
-However, re-powering coal-fired power plants with gas or other fossil fuels as a bridging technology will not be supported through the program. - 17.
+Both brownfield (e.g., repowering, industry) and greenfield (e.g., commercial, residential) options can be considered for repurposing depending on location and feasibility of potential alternatives.
+Under repurposing, repowering, using existing or innovative technologies, will be a major area of support. - 17.
 Based on the identified list of the most effective, efficient, and high-impact activities at the plant-level, one or more of the following areas may be supported by the program: - Renewable energy for power and/or heat generation: Energy generation using renewable sources of energy such as solar, wind, or a combination with storage will be eligible to take advantage of the existing infrastructure on the site and to replace the baseload power and heat from the coal power plant with (variable) renewable energy.
 The choice of the technology or the mix of technologies will be guided by plant-level studies to determine the feasibility and viability of the proposed activities. - Ancillary services: The existing generator can be retained to provide reactive power service that is critical for maintaining voltage level and voltage stability, especially in a power system with high share of variable renewable electricity (VRE).
 Alternatively, a battery/thermal/pumped storage system can also provide frequency control service.
-If the existing site can effectively become a flexibility center to replace much of the ancillary services that the original coal plant was providing, it will ensure the power

-- system can continue to operate securely.
+If the existing site can effectively become a flexibility center to replace much of the ancillary services that the original coal plant was providing, it will ensure the power system can continue to operate securely.
 ACT funding will support such activities that involve renewable sources and technologies such as energy storage. - Energy efficiency: Depending on location and use, not all sites may be suitable for power generation, and other economically productive alternatives may need to be considered.
-The CIF, through the Clean Technology Fund (CTF), has supported the development of energy efficient buildings that result in greenhouse gas emissions reduction while promoting sustainable methods of construction in countries like Mexico and Turkey.
+The CIF, through the Clean Technology Fund (CTF), has supported the development of energy efficient buildings that result in greenhouse gas emissions

+- reduction while promoting sustainable methods of construction in countries like Mexico and Turkey.
 Building on such experience, and where deemed feasible, the ACT-IP could also support the development of more energy efficient buildings including on the site previously used for mining or other associated practices.
 Such support will be contingent upon such buildings adhering to strict international standards such as LEED, IFC's EDGE or others, with a clear goal of reducing greenhouse gas emissions. - Biodiversity: Options such as reforestation/afforestation activities can be particularly relevant in the case of coal mines given their sequestration role.
-Such activities could also be supported by sustainable biomass-based generation depending on the site.
+Such activities could also be supported by (sustainable) biomass-based generation depending on the site.
 Other activities could also include restoring the quality of soils / ecosystem to their premining level (e.g., pastures or other ecosystems); uprooting of invasive plant species used for land stabilization; biodiversity offsets (in cases where the mined areas had a high-biodiversity value and land restoration is not an option) etc. On the upstream side, some of the activities that could be considered by countries may include, among others, policy reforms and institutional strengthening related to environmental regulatory procedures and requirements for mine closure and related financial assurance; and to systems and capacity at national, regional, and local level to sustainably protect rehabilitated sites.